NATHHAN National Challenged Homeschoolers Associated Network

 Communication Skills in Children with Down Syndrome- Libby Kumin, Ph.
 D., CCC-SLP her book: Down Syndrome: The First 18 Months

-Lifetime books and Gifts
+Lifetime Books and Gifts

 Gus and Shirley Solis